-This coconut chia pudding recipe is the egg-free breakfast you have been looking for!
-This recipe is loading with flavor, thanks to coconut milk, cinnamon, and vanilla.
+This Coconut Chia Pudding Recipe is the egg-free breakfast you have been looking for!
+This recipe is loaded with flavor, thanks to coconut milk, cinnamon, and vanilla.
 Not only delicious but great for meal prep!

 What makes this recipe so good